jfikar/HDD-repair/README.md

 # HDD-repair
-A shell script to remap bad blocks on a HDD using hdparm --read-sector and --write-sector.
-They unfortunately work only with 512B sectors and most of the HDD use 4kB sectors.
+A shell script to remap bad blocks on a HDD using ``hdparm --read-sector`` and ``hdparm --write-sector``.
+The hdparm commands unfortunately work only with 512B sectors and most of the HDD use 4kB sectors.
+The script accomodates for that.

+First set the DISK, START and STOP variables in the script.
+The DISK is the borken disk e.g. /dev/sdd.
+START and STOP is the LBA range, where you want to look for bad blocks by ``hdparm --read-sector``.
+If a bad block is found, it is rewriten by zeros using ``hdparm --write-sector`` and the disk logic will reallocate that sector to the spair sectors.

 Don't run the script on the whole disk as it is very slow (0.3 MB/s).
-Insted do
+Insted check the whole disk by quickly reading all the sectors by dd and omiting the errors

 ```sudo dd if=/dev/sdd bs=1M of=/dev/null conv=noerror status=progress```

 This is much faster (>200 MB/s) and the LBA of the bad blocks are then easily found in dmesg using
 ```dmesg | grep error | grep sector | sort -n -k 9```

+(Note, that the ``hdparm --read-sector`` and ``hdparm --write-sector`` commands talk directly to the HDD and these errors are not logged in dmesg.)

 You'll get for example